-Figure 4-7: Signal Input/Output Terminal Block
+Figure 4-6: Signal Input/Output Terminal Block.

-See specific transmitter or sensor module manual for wire gauge recommendations, based upon installation distance from the monitor.
+See specific transmitter manual for wire gauge recommendations, based upon installation distance from the monitor.
 Be certain to observe appropriate wire connection to specified monitor signal input channel to retain correct operation or factory set alarm functions.

 Use Copper Conductors Only.
+Be sure to use shielded cable where specified.

-4.2.3.1 On-Board Sensor(s) Connection
+4.2.3.1 On-Board Sensor Connection

-Sensor(s) have a socket connection to the DSI board for easy sensor replacement in the field.
+The on-board sensor has a socket connection to the DSI board for easy sensor replacement in the field.
 For removal, unplug the sensor from the DSI when the main power supply is turned off.
 For installation, hold the sensor in such a way that the sensing area is not covered.
 Align the sensor pins with pin sockets on the DSI and lightly push the sensor on to the DSI.
 Sensors need to be calibrated at regular intervals, see 5.2.4 AMC-DSI CALIBRATION for procedure.
 Sensor replacement is needed when the sensor life has expired; see 6.3 SENSOR REPLACEMENT for details.